-After the Castellammarese War ended in 1931, with both opposing bosses, Joe “The Boss” Masseria and Salvatore Maranzano ending up quite dead due to the treachery of Lucky Luciano, amongst others, Luciano, along with Jewish mobster mastermind Meyer Lansky, formed a nine-member National Crime Commission, which cut across ethnic lines.
-There was no single boss of this commission, but instead the leadership was divided equally amongst Luciano, Lansky, Lansky’s sidekick Benjamin “Bugsy” Siegel, Frank Costello, Joe Bonanno, Vincent Mangano, Joe “Adonis “Doto, Louis “Lepke” Buchalter, and his right-hand man Jacob “Gurrah” Shapiro.
-(Loose cannon Dutch Schultz – real name Arthur Flegenheimer – was not a member of the Commission for exactly that reason: he was a loose cannon and could not be trusted with making common sense decisions.)
+After the Castellammarese War ended in 1931, with both opposing bosses, Joe “The Boss” Masseria and Salvatore Maranzano, ending up quite dead due to the treachery of Lucky Luciano, amongst others, Luciano, along with Jewish mobster mastermind Meyer Lansky, formed a nine-member National Crime Commission, which cut across ethnic lines.
+There was no single boss of this commission, but instead, the leadership was divided equally amongst Luciano, Lansky, Lansky’s sidekick Benjamin “Bugsy” Siegel, Frank Costello, Joe Bonanno, Vincent Mangano, Joe “Adonis “Doto, Louis “Lepke” Buchalter, and his right-hand man Jacob “Gurrah” Shapiro.
+(Loose cannon Dutch Schultz – real name Arthur Flegenheimer – was not a Commission member for precisely that reason: he was a loose cannon and could not be trusted with making common-sense decisions.)

 This is where Murder Incorporated came into play.

-It was decided that for the good of the National Crime Commission sometimes distasteful things must be done to keep the Commission nice and profitable.
-This included killing people who endangered the continued flow of cash into the Commission’s coffers.
-The Commission decided that they needed to establish a separate branch of the Commission, that was responsible for one thing and one thing only: the murder of those people the bosses said needed to be killed.
+It was decided that sometimes distasteful things must be done to keep the Commission nice and profitable for the good of the National Crime Commission.
+This included killing people who endangered cash flow into the Commission’s coffers.
+The Commission decided that they needed to establish a separate branch of the Commission responsible for one thing and one thing only: the murder of those people the bosses said needed to be killed.

-Louis “Lepke” Buchalter was put in charge of, what the press called Murder Inc., and to assist Lepke in his duties, the Commission appointed Albert Anastasia, nicknamed “The Lord High Executioner,” to be Lepke’s right-hand-man.
+Louis “Lepke” Buchalter was in charge of what the press called Murder Inc. To assist Lepke in his duties, the Commission appointed Albert Anastasia, nicknamed “The Lord High Executioner,” as Lepke’s right-hand man.
 Lepke would never give a direct order to any of his killers to do a job.
-Instead, Lepke used trusted men like Mendy Weiss and Louis Capone, to issue the final order and decree to the hit men chosen.
+Instead, Lepke used trusted men like Mendy Weiss and Louis Capone to issue the final order and decree to the hitmen chosen.

-The first order of business for Lepke and Anastasia was to assemble a crack hit team to do the actual dirty work.
+Lepke and Anastasia’s first order of business was to assemble a crack-hit team to do the dirty work.
 Through Louis Capone, who was close to Anastasia, Lepke had been nurturing a group of homicidal maniacs, some of whom would rather kill than breathe the cool fresh air of Brooklyn.
 These killers were called “The Boys from Brownsville.”
-The Boys from Brownsville were hardly the only killers employed by Murder Inc., but they were the foundation which led to as many as 100 freelance assassins being put on a steady weekly salary (of $125 and up), to be ready to kill whenever an order was given.
-These men were sometimes paid extra for a job especially well-done, and they were allowed to operate in designated territories in the gambling and loansharking businesses, or in any illegal operation, like hijackings, and even kidnappings.
+The Boys from Brownsville were hardly the only killers employed by Murder Inc., but they were the foundation that led to as many as 100 freelance assassins being put on a steady weekly salary (of $125 and up) to be ready to kill whenever an order was given.
+These men were sometimes paid extra for a job exceptionally well done.
+They were allowed to operate in designated territories in the gambling and loansharking businesses or any illegal operation, like hijackings and even kidnappings.
 But one thing is for sure: even if a member of Murder Inc. didn’t kill anyone for a month, or two, or three, his killing salary came in steadily every week.

 Now let’s get to the cast of characters of Murder Inc.

-The first and foremost turned out to be the biggest headache for Lepke: Abe “Kid Twist” Reles.
-By eliminating the three Shapiro brothers, Meyer, Irving, and Willie, Reles along with his childhood pal Martin “Buggsy” Goldstein, took over all the illegal rackets in the Brownsville section of Brooklyn.
+The first and foremost was the biggest headache for Lepke: Abe “Kid Twist” Rules.
+By eliminating the three Shapiro brothers, Meyer, Irving, and Willie, Reles and his childhood pal Martin “Buggsy” Goldstein took over all the illegal rackets in the Brownsville section of Brooklyn.
 To do so, Reles enlisted the help of Harry “Happy” Maione and Frank “Dasher ” Abbandando of the neighboring “Ocean Hill Hooligans.”
-Soon, such cutthroat killers like Harry “Pittsburgh Phil” Strauss, Vito Gurino, and “Blue Jaw” Magoon were taken into the fold, and the Boys from Brownsville were a formidable group of killers indeed.
-The key for their transition from Brownsville to the big time was Louis Capone, ostensibly a Brooklyn restaurateur, who was very close to Albert Anastasia.
+Soon, cutthroat killers like Harry “Pittsburgh Phil” Strauss, Vito Gurino, and “Blue Jaw” Magoon were taken into the fold, and the Boys from Brownsville were a formidable group of killers.
+The key for their transition from Brownsville to the big time was Louis Capone, ostensibly a Brooklyn restaurateur who was very close to Albert Anastasia.

 When Anastasia, along with Lepke, was entrusted by the Commission to form Murder Inc., Anastasia approached Capone and said, “What about Reles and his boys from Brownsville?
 Are these guys capable of doing what needs to be done?
 No questions asked.”